 The good news is I don't ever remember suffering from side effects.
 In fact, the side effects from ingesting albuterol are probably less than when you inhale it.

 Years ago, when I was a student perhaps, I gave a breathing treatment to a really awesome mentally challenged young man.
 I started the breathing treatment using a mask, and then a conversation ensued between me his mother.

 She said she set him up with a treatment using a mask a few days earlier and then left the room.
 When she returned, she saw the mask was off his fact and the nebulizer taken apart.

-"What did you do with this?" she said.
+"What did you do with this?" she said, concerned.

 She called poison control.
-They said that he would be fine, that the side effects from drinking Albuterol would be no different than if you inhaled it: Headache, nausea, nervousness, dizziness, shaking (tremor), trouble sleeping, dry mouth, cough, sore throat, or runny nose.
+They said that he would be fine, that the side effects from drinking Albuterol would be no different than if you inhaled it: nervousness, dizziness, tremors, etc.

 So, take it from the authorities, the next time you accidentally squirt albuterol into your mouth, take note of the fact it will do no harm.